Careers in Earth and Environmental Science

 What is Earth and Environmental Science?

 Environmental scientists conduct research to identify the causes of these types of problems, and how to minimize or eliminate them.
 They also conduct theoretical research that increases our understanding of how the natural world works.
-They use what they learn to make recommendations and develop strategies for managing environmental problems.
+They use what they learn to make recommendations and develop strategies for managing environmental conditions.

 Environmental science is a holistic and multidisciplinary field that integrates the biological, physical, and earth sciences.
-Its goal is to understand how earth works and how it supports life.
+Its goal is to understand how Earth works and how it supports life.
 It also aims to identify, control, and prevent disruption to its systems and species caused by human activity.

 Where would an Environmental Scientist Work?

-Most environmental scientists work for federal, state, or local governments, where they conduct research, advise on policy, and verify that businesses are following regulations.
+Most environmental scientists work for federal, state, or local governments, and academic institutions where they conduct research, advise on policy, and verify that businesses are following regulations.
 As of 2012, most environmental scientists (22%) worked in state government.
 Another 21% worked for companies providing management, scientific, and technical consulting services.
 These professionals usually help companies comply with regulations.
 14% worked for local government agencies.
 10% provided engineering services, and 7% worked for the federal government.